microsoft/PowerToys/doc/devdocs/modules/launcher/new-plugin-checklist.md

   "IcoPathLight": string // Path to light theme icon.
 The path is relative to the root plugin folder }
 ```
-- [ ] Make sure your `Main` class contains a public, static string porperty for the `PluginID`.
+- [ ] Make sure your `Main` class contains a public, static string property for the `PluginID`.
 The plugin id has to be the same as the one in the `plugin.json`file.
 ```csharp
 public static string PluginID => "xxxxxxx"; // The part xxxxxxx stands for the plugin ID.
 ```